-The addition of Rum or Brandy makes this also a keep-a-smile-on-your-face-because-the-kids-get-to-stay-up-past-midnight-on-Christmas-Eve beverage.
+The addition of rum or brandy also makes this a keep-a-smile-on-your-face-because-the-kids-get-to-stay-up-past-midnight-on-Christmas-Eve beverage.

-I’ve never been a huge fan of store bought egg nog, but I really like this recipe.
+I’ve never been a huge fan of store-bought eggnog, but I really like this recipe.
 Try it!
 You might too!

-Dairy Free Egg Nog that can be made with the alcohol or without for a delicious treat!
+Dairy-free eggnog that can be made with the alcohol or without for a delicious treat!

-- How To Make (Easy Version)
+How To Make (Easy Version)

 - Put all ingredients except alcohol in Vitamix or high powered blender and blend until smooth.

 - SLOWLY bring up to low heat in a medium saucepan, being careful not to let it boil.
 When it is warmed and barely starting to thicken, it is ready.

 - Chill in refrigerator for a few hours or overnight and whisk in alcohol just before serving.

 - In a medium saucepan, heat coconut milk and vanilla over low heat until warm.

 - Whisk together the egg yolks, sugar, and spices or blend in a blender.